tom-nahum/Elbit-Challenge/PlayfairCipher/README.md

 * Then we decode the text according to Playfair Cipher algorithm.

-* finally, we execute the decryption into a file, which called "decryption.txt", and we get the continuation of chapter 1 of "Alice in wonderland".
+* Finally, we execute the decryption into a file, which called "decryption.txt", and we get the continuation of chapter 1 of "Alice in wonderland".